How to spot a flood-damaged car

 If the car has been written off, be aware that Cat D and Cat C write-offs may be made roadworthy again.
 You shouldn’t pay market value for these cars, however, so negotiate a good deal.
 If the car is a Cat B or Cat A write-off, just walk away – these cars can never be made roadworthy by law.

 As with any used car purchase, it's important to keep cool and be savvy.
-A previously written-off car could represent a bargain - but a flood-damaged car could also be an expensive mistake.
-We would always proceed with extreme caution if you suspect a car is flood-damaged and be particularly wary of cars advertised at mysteriously low prices in areas where flooding has occured.
-As always, if you're not absoloutely confident in the car's condition, walk away.
+The asking price could look tempting and previously written-off car could represent a bargain, there’s even scope to use a flooded car for parts - but a flood-damaged car could also be an expensive mistake.
+We would always proceed with extreme caution if you suspect a car is flood-damaged and be particularly wary of cars advertised at mysteriously low prices in areas where flooding has occurred.
+As always, if you're not absolutely confident in the car's condition, walk away.

 Would you consider buying an insurance write off?
 Let us know in the comments...